What is William Fichtner's net worth and salary?

-William Fichtner net worth and salary: William Fichtner is an American actor who has a net worth of $9 million dollars.
+William Fichtner is an American actor who has a net worth of $4 million.
 William Fichtner is known for his roles in such movies as "Heat," "Armageddon," "The Perfect Storm," and "Black Hawk Down."
 On television, he has had major roles on "Invasion," "Prison Break," "Crossing Lines," and "Mom."
 Fichtner has also done voice work for video games, including two "Grand Theft Auto" installments and "Call of Duty: Modern Warfare 3."

 In 1987, Fichtner began his professional acting career playing the character Josh Snyder on the CBS soap opera "As the World Turns."
 In 1989, he was in two episodes of the ABC series "A Man Called Hawk" and in an episode of "Baywatch."

 Fichtner made his feature film debut in 1994, playing a stage manager in Robert Redford's "Quiz Show."
 The next year, he appeared in five movies: the science-fiction action film "Virtuosity," the dark comedy "Reckless," Kathryn Bigelow's dystopian thriller "Strange Days," Steven Soderbergh's "The Underneath," and Michael Mann's crime drama "Heat," starring Al Pacino and Robert De Niro.
 Subsequent credits in the 90s included Kevin Spacey's "Albino Alligator"; Robert Zemeckis' science-fiction drama "Contact"; the thriller "Switchback"; Michael Bay's science-fiction disaster film "Armageddon"; the crime comedy "Go"; and the independent film "The Settlement," costarring John C. Reilly.